Carl Friedrich Goerdeler

-Carl Friedrich Goerdeler ([kaʁl ˈfʁiːdʁɪç ˈɡœʁdəlɐ]; 31 July 1884 – 2 February 1945) was a monarchist conservative German politician, executive, economist, civil servant and opponent of the Nazi regime.
-He opposed some anti-Jewish policies while he held office and was opposed to the Holocaust.
+Carl Friedrich Goerdeler ([kaʁl ˈfʁiːdʁɪç ˈɡœʁdəlɐ]; 31 July 1884 – 2 February 1945) was a German conservative politician, monarchist, executive, economist, civil servant and opponent of the Nazi regime.
+He opposed anti-Jewish policies while he held office and was opposed to the Holocaust.

 Had the 20 July plot to overthrow Hitler's dictatorship in 1944 succeeded, Goerdeler would have served as the Chancellor of the new government.
-After his arrest, he gave the names of numerous co-conspirators to the Gestapo, causing the arrests and executions of hundreds or even thousands of others.
+After his arrest, he gave the names of numerous co-conspirators to the Gestapo, causing the arrests and executions of hundreds.
 Goerdeler was executed by hanging on 2 February 1945.